-For a while now I’ve been writing a series of stories and essays set in a post-steampunk dystopia some 800 years from now.
-The premise it that during the Industrial Revolution, the great machines of the era became self-aware and, in turn, engendered mechanized gods who recreated the world in their image.
+For a while now I’ve been writing a series of stories and essays set in a post-steampunk dystopia some 800 years from now, each one exploring what it means to be human in a world of gods and sentient machines.
+The premise is that during the Industrial Revolution, the great machines of the era became self-aware and, in turn, engendered mechanized gods who recreated the world in their image.
 Chronologically, the collection spans the final century of the first millennium following this technological awakening.
-Each story is a stand-alone with its own conclusion, and yet the work as a whole builds towards a larger meta-resolution with (hopefully) a deeper, longer lasting payoff than the individual stories do themselves.
-In order, they are:
+Each story has its own conclusion, and yet the work as a whole builds towards a larger meta-resolution with (hopefully) a deeper, longer lasting payoff than the individual stories do themselves.
+In no particular order, they are:

 To the Gods of Time and Engines, a Gift